Summer Studies-Intersession Faculty Compensation

 The 12-week academic session from mid-May to mid-August with class sessions ranging from three to eight weeks.

-The Summer Studies Office within the Division of Strategic Enrollment Management officially interprets this policy.
-The Summer Studies Office is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
-Please direct policy questions to the Summer Studies Office and the associate vice provost for Strategic Enrollment Management.
+The Office of Summer Studies and Special Programs within the Division of Strategic Enrollment Management and Student Success officially interprets this policy.
+The Office of Summer Studies and Special Programs is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
+Please direct policy questions to the Office of Summer Studies and Special Programs and the associate vice president for Strategic Enrollment Management and Student Success.

 Policy Specifics and Procedures